migastone/pathtracer-app/README.md

 The data collection is made anonymous by using the **UUID** of each phone, this allow to keep the *privacy* of each user monitored.

 **NOTE: This is app part of the project.
-For server part visit the [server](https://github.com/migastone/pathtracer-server "server") repository**
+For server part visit the [server](https://github.com/migastone/pathtracer-server "server") repository.**